envdes/IPTpy/notes_for_authors.md

 ## Publish

 - [ReadTheDocs](https://app.readthedocs.org/), log in with the author's Github account.
 It keeps updating webpages with the GitHub commit.
-- GitHub pages.
+- GitHub pages:
-  - Add a .github/workflows/docs.yml to build webpage automatically.
+  - Add a .github/workflows/docs.yml to build a webpage automatically.
   - enable Read and write permissions for `secrets.GITHUB_TOKEN` in `Action`.